finki-nanorocks/finki-c-hidden-numbers-algorithm/README.md

-# algo-in-C-programming
+# c-hidden-numbers-algorithm
+About
-This algorithm finds hidden numbers in strings and finds their sum.
-The program is terminated when find -> '.'
+Simple algorithm that finds hidden numbers in strings and output their sum.
+The program is terminated with '.'